 Professor Demers became a faculty member at Washington State University (WSU) WSU in 1996 and he obtained tenure in 1999.
 Demers taught journalism and mass communications studies at the university in the Edward R. Murrow School of Communication.
 Starting in 2008, Demers took issue with certain practices and policies of the School of Communication.
 Demers began to voice his criticism of the college and authored two publications entitled 7-Step Plan for Improving the Quality of the Edward R. Murrow School of Communication and The Ivory Tower of Babel.
 Demers sued the university and claimed that the university retaliated against him by lowering his rating in his annual performance evaluations and subjected him to an unwarranted internal audit in response to his open criticisms of administration decisions and because of his publications.

-The district court dismissed Demers’ First Amendment claim, stating, primarily, that Demers made his comments in connection with his duties as a faculty member.
+The district court dismissed Demers’ First Amendment claim on the ground that Demers made his comments in connection with his duties as a faculty member.
 Unlike most recent cases involving free speech infringement at public universities, the district court’s analysis did not center on the language from Garcetti v.
-Ceballos.
+Ceballos, 547 U.S. 410 (2006).
 Instead, the court applied a five part test set out by the Ninth Circuit in a series of public employee speech cases and found that Demers was not speaking as a private citizen on matters of public concern.
-Therefore, his speech was not protected by the First Amendment.
+Therefore, the district court found his speech was not protected by the First Amendment.